Calavoow/feather-crest/README.md

 	val ham2Sell : MarketOrders = await(forge.marketSellLink(ham2Link)
 		.follow(auth))

-	// Invariant properties of the order
 	(ham2Buy, ham2Sell)
 }
 ```

-**Where to find more examples:** Look in the `src/test/scala` folder for some running examples.
+###Where to find more examples
+Look in the `src/test/scala` folder for some running examples.
 They look slightly different than the previous examples, because of the way test suites handles Futures.
+It pays off to get used to `map` and `flatMap` first, so you know how things work,
+and then switch to for-constructs (which just use `map` and `flatMap`)
+or `scala-async` for ease of use and readability.

 ## Implementation
-The following models have been implemented
+Models that have been implemented can be found in `src/main/scala/feather/crest/models`.
+Since adding models is relatively simple, please do suggest missing models,
+as identified by `TodoCrestLink`.

+1. Character
+1. Corporation
+	1. Alliances
+	1. Campaigns
+	1. Corporations
+	1. Structures
+	1. Wars
+1. Industry
+	1. Facilities
+	1. Systems
+1. Item Types
+	1. Categories
+	1. Groups
+	1. Types
+1. Market
+	1. Groups
+	1. Orders
+	1. History
+	1. Prices
+1. Other
+	1. Killmails
+	1. Tournaments
 1. Root CREST page
+1. Universe
+	1. Planet
 	1. Regions
-1. Items including
-	1. Types
-	1. Categories
-	1. Groups
-1. Market Orders
-1. Market History
+	1. Solar System

 ## Todo List
 - [ ] Modelling the entire CREST API.
 - [ ] Creating tests for all models.
 - [ ] Caching of API requests.
+	- [x] Implementation
+	- [ ] Tests
 - [ ] Improve interface.
 	- [ ] Authentication token.
 	- [ ] Hide disallowed methods.